 To start a translation, open the Translation Dashboard page (WPML->Translation Management) and select the posts and pages you want to translate using the checkboxes in the first column.

-Scroll down to the list of languages, select the languages to translate and click the button Add to translation basket.
+Scroll down to the list of languages, select the languages to translate and click the button Add selected content to translation basket.

 As soon as WPML sends all the information, you will see a confirmation at the bottom of the screen